 I know what you’re thinking.
 What’s the point of a brownie… cookie?
 Why not just have a brownie?
 Or a cookie?
 Why both?
 Well, a pan of traditional brownies has varying textures.
 You have slightly crisp and chewy edge brownies with softer, fudgier brownies in the center.
 When you bake brownies as cookies, you get both in 1.
 A super chewy and textured edge with that beloved fudge center.

 This recipe stems from an older recipe on my website: death by chocolate peanut butter chip cookies.
 I based the recipe off of an America’s Test Kitchen recipe a few years ago.
 This time, I subbed a little cocoa powder for flour.
 I found that this teeny tiny increase in cocoa powder gave the brownie cookies an even deeper chocolate flavor (of course).
 And for that cocoa.
-Remember the difference between natural cocoa and dutch-process cocoa?
+Remember the difference between dutch-process vs. natural cocoa powder?
 Things are pretty important when we use baking soda (BASE) in the recipe as natural cocoa (ACID) reacts with it.
 However, it’s not that big of a deal when using baking powder (like today) because the recipe doesn’t need that extra acid (from natural).
 I know it’s confusing.
 Basically, today, we can use either dutch-process or natural in the brownie cookies.

-Cookies are delicious chemistry!
+Cookies are delicious chemistry.